bulentAkgul/laravel-resource-creator/README.md

         -   *exist*: It should be one of the items in the roles array.
         -   *missing*: It will be the default one which is no-role.

--   **Package**: It won't be used when working on a Standalone Laravel or Standalone Package.
+-   **package**: It won't be used when working on a Standalone Laravel or Standalone Package.
 If you don't specify a valid package name, the file will be generated in the resources folder.

--   **App**: To create files for a specific app, you must specify the app name.
+-   **app**: To create files for a specific app, you must specify the app name.
 The settings are in the **apps** array on **the packagify.php** file.

+### Options

--   **Parent**: When you create a section, you need to tell what is the page name that holds the creating section.
+-   **parent**: When you create a section, you need to tell what is the page name that holds the creating section.

--   **Class**: When you create a Blade component, you need to add "**-c**" or "**--class**" to the command to create a class of the component.
+-   **class**: When you create a Blade component, you need to add "**-c**" or "**--class**" to the command to create a class of the component.

--   **Taskless**: The sections will be generated as a separate file for each task unless the comment has tasks.
+-   **taskless**: The sections will be generated as a separate file for each task unless the comment has tasks.
 But sometimes, you may want to create a single file without any task.
 In such cases, you need to append '-t' or '--taskless' to your command.
 This will cancel the default behavior of the task explosion.

--   **Force**: Normally, a file will not be regenerated if it exists.
+-   **force**: Normally, a file will not be regenerated if it exists.
 If this option is passed, a new file will be created anyway.

 ## Packagified Laravel